 The same kind of problem bedevils those who argue that TV has triggered a wave of sexually permissible behavior.
 In the first place, television was the most sexually conservative of all media through the first quarter-century of its existence.
-While Playboy began making a clean breast of things in the mid-1950s, when book censorship was all but abolished in the "Lady Chatterly's Lover" decision of 1958, when movies began showing it all in the 1960s, television remained an oasis - or desert - flannel night-gowns, and squeaky-clean of twin beds. dialogue and characters.
-In fact, as late as 1970, CBS refused to let Mary Tyler Moore's Mary Richards character be a divorcee.
+While Playboy began making a clean breast of things in the mid-1950s, when book censorship was all but abolished in the "Lady Chatterly's Lover" decision of 1958, when movies began showing it all in the 1960s, television remained an oasis - or desert night-gowns, squeaky-clean characters. of twin beds. flannel and dialogue and In fact, as late as 1970, CBS refused to let Mary Tyler Moore's Mary Richards character be a divorcee.
 The audience, they argued, would never accept it.
 Instead, she was presented as the survivor of a broken relationship.